 - What is a CVV code on a MasterCard?
 Card Verification Code (CVC)

 - What is a CVV on a discover credit cards?
 Card Verification Data (CVD)

 Where Is The CVV Number On My Card?

-The CVV is usually found on the back of your card, except for American Express cards which are on the top right above your 15-digit card number.
+The CVV is usually found on the back of your credit card, except for American Express cards which are on the top right above your 15-digit card number.
 You will almost always need your physical card to find the CVV unless you have it memorized or stored in your banking app.
 Some debit cards do not have a CVV which indicates online purchases are not approved for that card; however, if present, a debit card's CVV number is usually found on the back in the signature box following the last four digits or the total sixteen-digit card number.

-What is a CVV Number For?
+What is a Card Verification Code For?

-Transactions that commonly require a CVV code:
+Transactions that commonly require a credit card's cvv number: